 Like most areas of the law, there is a grey area where they overlap.
-Criminal Law is no exception, which is why regardless of your legal issue, having an attorney well versed in criminal law is essential.
+Civil Law and Criminal Law are no exception, and having attorneys experienced in both is essential.

 Being arrested or investigated can be a tragic experience for any family.
 The consequences of inaction and/or a mistake during this type of ordeal can be devastating.
 It is important to obtain representation as early as possible in this process.
-Often the right legal representation early on can prevent charges from ever being filed.
+Often the right legal representation early on can avoid criminal charges all together.

 Once charges are filed, proper handling of the case is essential as many criminal convictions can trigger additional serious legal issues such as deportation, license suspensions, mandatory incarceration, mandatory probation, and more.
 In addition to the possibility of incarceration, the long-term consequences of a conviction may include the loss of the right to vote, ineligibility for elected office or professional licenses, and restrictions on the right to possess weapons.